mcombi/store-demo-project/README.md

 to a service called postgresql.store-demo-test.svc.cluster.local, at the moment the infra stuff must be in a namespace called **store-demo-test**

+### ArgoCd.
+All the application can be deployed using ArgoCd.
+It is possible to manually add all the applications or using oc cli
+> oc apply -f (files in argocd/apps)

 To use sealed secrets for sensitive secrets: like github or quay credentials Get Cert from controller (mind the directory where you run this command )